 - A guarantee by a third party.

-It is important to ensure that you seek legal advice on the type and amount of security you provide, as you will be forfeit this amount if you break the terms of the lease.
-Read our article Three Most Common Forms of Security for Leases for a detailed explanation of securities.
+It is important to ensure that you seek legal advice on the type and amount of security you provide, as you will be required to forfeit this amount if you break the terms of the lease.
+Read our article about the Three Most Common Forms of Security for Leases for a detailed explanation of security options.

 4. Note the condition of the property